aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-mldotnet.md

    - Does any of the columns have missing values?<br/>
    - Does any of the columns contain outliers?<br/>

    Exploring a large dataset can be a daunting task.
 Loading a dataset containing 6+ million rows in something like Excel is not always feasible due to application limitations and performance.
 To make life easier for us we can use an open-source Python library called **Pandas** in e.g. a Jupyter notebook.
-There is unfortunately currently no good equivalent to Pandas in .NET.

    To explore the dataset using Pandas and a Jupyter notebook:
    - Navigate to the [Kaggle dataset](https://www.kaggle.com/ntnu-testimon/paysim1) and click "New Kernel".